fix8/fix8/README.md

 ## Documentation

 See our [Wiki](https://fix8engine.atlassian.net/wiki) for detailed help on using Fix8.
+Access to this documentation is free but a login is required.
 For our complete API Documentation see [here](http://fix8.org/fix8/html/).
 All the source code is self-documenting using doxygen.

 ## External Dependencies (required)